- What's New

 - Storage space can only be scaled up, not down.

-- If you scale up a DB instance with the disk encrypted, the expanded storage space will be encrypted using the original encryption key.
+- If you scale up a DB instance with disk encryption enabled, the expanded storage space will also use the original key for encryption.

 Scaling Up a Primary DB Instance